asunathanr/slate/source/index.html.md

 > Print Position of tile entity is on.

 ## Set New Position Underneath Entity
+Input:
+* Entity ID
+* x,y,z coordinates (can be grouped in a Vec3 object)
 ```python
 mc.entity.setTilePos(entityIds[0], 15, 1, 25)
 time.sleep(2)